 Reptiles shed their skins (ecdysis) as they grow and throughout their entire lives.
 Unlike people, whose skin cells slough off one at a time, many reptiles like crested geckos tend to go into shed all at once.
 Geckos will usually eat their skins, which may leave you with the impression that your gecko never sheds!
 Eating their sheds helps recapture some of the nutrients that went into creating new skin.
 Eating the shed also minimizes the chance of a predator coming across it so minimizes their chances of becoming prey.

 While shedding, they can become less “sticky” from going into shed.
 If given the proper humidity, temperatures and diet, they should be able to shed on their own.
 Sometimes molting can go wrong, leaving bits of stuck skin all over the body, with the problem areas being the toes and tails.
 When a crested gecko has a bad shed, they may need your help or the skin may constrict blood flow, leading to loss of toes, tail tips or even an entire foot (very rare).
 This usually occurs when the gecko is young, as hatchlings and juveniles can dry out quickly and not have adequate moisture to shed completely.
+Baby crested geckos shed more often than adults as they are actively growing.
+You may not see them shed, but generally they do so once every other week.
+Adults can go for a month or more without shedding.
+You might catch your gecko in the act of shedding at night, when they are half in and half out of their old skin!

 Removing Stuck Shed